mongodb/mongo/src/mongo/db/timeseries/README.md

 ```
 {
-    _id: <Object ID with time component equal to first measurement in this bucket>,
+    _id: <Object ID with time component equal to control.min.<time field>>,
     control: {
         // <Some statistics on the measurements such min/max values of data fields>
         version: 1,  // Version of bucket schema.
 Currently fixed at 1 since this is the
                      // first iteration of time-series collections.
         min: {
-            <time field>: <time of first measurement in this bucket>,
+            <time field>: <time of first measurement in this bucket, rounded down based on granularity>,
             <field0>: <minimum value of 'field0' across all measurements>,
             <field1>: <maximum value of 'field1' across all measurements>,
             ...